 Aside from being on opposite ends of the social ladder, neither character can stand anyone attacking their image.
 They’re both self-absorbed, unable to be anything but.
-Ashley is a struggling painter, obsessed with the perfect painting, and she has an assistant that she constantly degrades.
-On the other hand, Veronica is rich and is living a glamorous life, as she’s married to a wealthy businessman, profiting off a war going on in the Middle East.
+Ashley is a struggling painter, obsessed with the perfect painting, and she constantly degrades her assistant.
+On the other hand, Veronica is rich and is living a glamorous life, as she’s married to a wealthy businessman, who profits off a war going on in the Middle East.

 A chance meeting at a party marks the start of their grudge match.
 They haven’t seen each other since college, so they’re surprised to see one another.
 They make small talk, have a few awkward laughs and find out what they’ve each been up to all these years.
 Clearly, Veronica has come out on top where money is concerned and being modest about it isn’t really her thing.

-As the viewer, you know exactly where this is heading, so you’ll be smirking while the situation unfolds.
+As the viewer, you know exactly where this is heading.
+You’ll be smirking while the situation unfolds.
 What begins as friendly conversation, turns to verbal barbs, then escalates to a violent brawl.

-Action and comedy aside, this film is an interesting satire, but there’s not much subtlety to be seen here.
-Catfight pounds the audience with political irony, as the film presents an ugly America where no one cares about the war that has been going on.
-At times, I feel like the film tries too hard to convey its political messages and occasionally, it slows everything down, while we eagerly anticipate the next fight scene.
+Action and comedy aside, it’s an interesting satire, although there’s not much subtlety.
+Catfight pounds the audience with political irony.
+It presents an ugly America where no one cares about the war that’s been going on.
+At times, I feel like the film tries too hard to convey its political messages and occasionally, it slows everything down, while we anticipate the next fight scene.
 Catfight is blunt and straight to the point and it doesn’t care who it upsets.
 I admire the courage and originality of this film, but more subtlety would have made for an even better experience.

-I guess the best thing about Catfight is that it’s unique and a nice change from the “normal” comedies.
-It’s also very entertaining, which counts for a lot in my book, and the black comedy is effective from start to finish.
+The best thing about Catfight is that it’s unique and a nice change from the “normal” comedies.
+It’s also very entertaining, which counts for a lot in my book and the dark comedy is riveting.

-Above all, the main attraction is the outlandish, comical fight between the leading ladies and the chaos it creates.
+The main attraction here is the outlandish, comical fight between the leading ladies.
 Do they kiss and make up by the movie’s climax and become better people?
 You’ll have to watch Catfight to find out.
 It’s a crazy film, bravely executed and totally mean-spirited.
 Quite simply, it’s a kick-ass movie.

 Directed and written by: Onur Tikel